Charlestown

 Leggy Point loop walking track at Glenrock State Conservation Area, Newcastle

-Walk along the Burwood Trail to the heritage-listed Burwood Colliery, which dates back to 1861.
+History buffs should opt for the 1.5km Burwood Trail, which snakes through a pretty forest of spotted gum, ironbark and white mahogany trees before reaching the heritage-listed Burwood Colliery, which dates back to the 1800s.
 Along the way you're likely to hear the call of bellbirds and spot the distinctive bright yellow markings of the male regent bowerbirds.
-The 1.5km-return walk along the Burwood Trail links to Glenrock Beach.
+Echidnas can also been seen out foraging at dawn or dusk.

 Sunshine through the treetops at The Burwood Trail, Lake Macquarie

-Charlestown offers a variety of dining and drinking options, with a short drive to local favourites The Duke of Wellington pub, which serves classic pub fare and Pippis at the Point, known for its fresh seafood and stunning lake views.
+Charlestown offers a variety of dining and drinking options, from vegan and gluten-free 'nourish bowls' at Mama P to Asian fusion in a cottage setting at The Whitecottage 163.
+Just a short drive away are local favourites The Duke of Wellington, which serves classic pub fare, and Pippis at the Point, known for its fresh seafood and stunning lake views.

-Seafood platter at Pippis at the Point, Charlestown
+Seafood platter at Pippis at the Point, Lake Macquarie

-Pippis at the Point, Charlestown - Credit: Pippis at the Point
+Pippis at the Point, Lake Macquarie - Credit: Pippis at the Point

 Charlestown is just over two hours’ drive north of Sydney and a 20-minute drive from Newcastle.
-You can also take the train from Sydney to Newcastle and transfer via bus, which takes around three hours and 15 minutes, or fly into Newcastle Airport.
+Follow our guide on the best stops between Sydney and the Hunter Valley to make a road trip of your journey.
+You can also take the train from Sydney to Newcastle and transfer via bus, which takes just over three hours, or fly into Newcastle Airport.
+There are a number of accommodation options in Charlestown, including family-friendly hotels and nearby campgrounds and holiday parks.

 Plan your trip